stefan-kolb/paas-profiles/README.md

 #### Language

 This section must only include languages that are officially supported by the vendors.
 Languages added via community buildpacks must not be added.
-Extensibility is modeled by the property *extenable*.
+Extensibility is modeled by the property *extendable*.
 In order to allow exact matching, the language keys are restricted.
 Currently allowed keys are:

 ```